 Raised on L.A. radio, Michelle Habell-Pallán grew up in Downey, California.
 She is a professor of Chicana/Latina Studies in the Department of Gender, Women & Sexuality Studies and adjunct in the School of Music and Communication at the University of Washington.
 She earned a PhD in Literature and Cultural Studies from the University of California at Santa Cruz.

-A respected cultural critic, digital archivista, and exhibit curator, she authored: Loca Motion: The Travels of Chicana/Latina Popular Culture (NYU Press); coedited Cornbread and Cuchifritos: Ethnic Identity Politics, Transnationalization, and Transculturation in American Urban Popular Music (WVT, Germany) and Latino/a Popular Culture (NYU Press).
+A respected cultural critic, digital archivista, and exhibit curator, she authored: Loca Motion: The Travels of Chicana/Latina Popular Culture (NYU Press); coedited Cornbread and Cuchifritos: Ethnic Identity Politics, Transnationalization, and Transculturation in American Urban Popular Music (WVT, Germany), and Latino/a Popular Culture (NYU Press).
 In her role as public scholar she is a curator of the award-winning bilingual and currently traveling exhibit American Sabor: Latinos in U.S. Popular Music hosted by the Smithsonian Institution’s Traveling Exhibition Service (SITES).
-As a digital humanist that seeks to transform digital humanities through community engagement, she co-founded and co-directs the University of Washington Libraries Women Who Rock Oral History Archive.
+As a digital feminista that seeks to transform digital humanities through community engagement, she co-founded and co-directs the University of Washington Libraries Women Who Rock: Making Scenes, Building Communities Oral History Archive.

-She is recipient of a Rockefeller Foundation Humanities Research Award as well as a Woodrow Wilson Foundation Research Award for her innovative research on gender, popular music and culture.
-Most recently she was award a Simpson Center for Humanities Large Scale Collaborations award in support of development of the Women Who Rock: Making Scene, Building Communities Project.
+Habell-Pallán is recipient of a Rockefeller Foundation Humanities Research Award as well as a Woodrow Wilson Foundation Research Award for her innovative research on gender, popular music and culture.
+She has been awarded a 2014 Digital Commons Faculty Summer Fellowship, sponsored by the Simpson Center for Humanities to support the Women Who Rock: Making Scene, Building Communities Oral History Archive.

-Her most recent article “‘Death to Racism and Punk Revisionism’: Alice Bag’s Vexing Voice and the Unspeakable Influence of Canción Ranchera on Hollywood Punk” appears in Pop When the World Falls Apart: Music in the Shadow of Doubt (Duke University Press, 2012) and her new manuscript Beat Migration: Translating/Transforming “American” Pop Music for the Digital Humanities is in progress.
+Her article, “‘Death to Racism and Punk Revisionism’: Alice Bag’s Vexing Voice and the Unspeakable Influence of Canción Ranchera on Hollywood Punk,” appears in Pop When the World Falls Apart: Music in the Shadow of Doubt (Duke University Press, 2012) and her new manuscript Beat Migration: Translating/Transforming “American” Pop Music for the Digital Humanities is in progress.

 Contact her at email@example.com.